mechaman111/spnati/creator-docs/docs/advanced/collectibles.md

 # Collectibles

+Giving your characters fun trophies to earn

+---

 ## What are Collectibles?

 Have you ever wanted to design your own achievements?
 Collectibles are character-based trophies/achievements for SPNatI.
 By setting certain marker-like conditions in your character's dialogue, you can enable the unlocking of (a picture of) a physical keepsake to be kept into Collectibles gallery.